 To improve as an organisation we need to identify, understand and balance the most important topics for our stakeholders and know how these relate to the actions and decisions that we take.

-The results and analysis of the materiality assessment have been published in the ING Integrated Report and have shaped its content since 2014.
+The results and process of the materiality analysis have been published in the ING Annual Report and have shaped its content since 2014.

 Overview of material topics and how we manage these

 The topics with the highest priority for stakeholders and the biggest estimated impact on our business, and in turn on society, appear in the matrix below.
 Note that this is only the top right corner of the overall matrix.
 This means that all the topics shown are both material and high priority.